Babylon A.D.

-Babylon A.D. is a 2008 science fiction action film based on the 1999 novel Babylon Babies by Maurice Georges Dantec.
-The film was directed by Mathieu Kassovitz and stars Vin Diesel in the lead role, Mélanie Thierry, Michelle Yeoh, Lambert Wilson, Mark Strong, Jérôme Le Banner, Charlotte Rampling, and Gérard Depardieu.
-It was released on 29 August 2008 in the United States.
-It is an international co-production between France, the United Kingdom, and the United States.
+Babylon A.D. is a 2008 science-fiction action film directed by Mathieu Kassovitz and written by Kassovitz and Éric Besnard, based on the 1999 novel Babylon Babies.
+It stars Vin Diesel as a mercenary tasked with smuggling a superintelligent young woman named Aurora to America.
+The cast also includes Michelle Yeoh, Mélanie Thierry, Lambert Wilson and Mark Strong.
+It was an international co-production between France, the United Kingdom, and the United States.